Blog /

 scope the trigger as tightly as you want.
 Filter by practitioner,

-location, appointment type — anything Medplum indexes.
+location, appointment type, or anything else Medplum indexes.
 You can edit

 the Subscription, pause it, or delete it from the Medplum admin UI at